Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Dynamic Instantiation Performance

 For an initial model of request rate variation, we use a single-parameter model in which the request rate increases linearly from a rate of zero at the beginning of the time period to a rate $\lambda_{\textrm{high}}$ half-way through, and then decreases linearly such that the request rate at the end of the period is back to zero.
 Default parameter settings (each used unless otherwise stated) are $T$ = 1440 min.
 (24 hours), $\lambda_{\textrm{high}} = 20$ req./min., $b = 500$ (and so for a cache capacity of 1000 objects, for example, the size-independent portion of the cache cost contributes half of the total), $H_{min} = 0.4$, $N = 100,000$, and a Zipf object popularity distribution with $\alpha = 1$.

-Figures~\ref{fig:dyn1}(a), (b), and (c) show the ratio of the minimal cost for a dynamically instantiated cache using different cache insertion policies (using $W=L$ for the \emph{Cache on $k^{th}$ request} policies) to the cost lower bound, as obtained from numerically solving the optimization models of Section~\ref{optimizationmodel}, as a function of the cost parameter $b$, the hit rate constraint $H_{\min}$, and the peak request rate $\lambda_{\textrm{high}}$, respectively.
-Also shown are the cost ratios for \emph{Cache on $1^{st}$ request} and \emph{Cache on $2^{nd}$ request} for the baseline case of a permanently allocated cache with hit rate $H_{\min}$. \revrev{In each figure}{In each figure,} all other parameters are set to their default values.
-Note that in these results: (1) unless $b$ is very small (in which case, it is most cost-effective to permanently allocate a small cache), $H_{\min}$ is large, or $\lambda_{\textrm{high}}$ is too small for a dynamically instantiated cache to fill, dynamic cache instantiation can yield substantial cost savings; (2) \emph{Cache on $k^{th}$ request} for $k \geq 2$ provides a better cost/performance tradeoff curve compared to \emph{Cache on $1^{st}$ request}; and (3) there is only modest room for improvement in cost/performance through use of more complex cache insertion and replacement policies.
+Figures~\ref{fig:dyn1}(a), (b), and (c) show the ratio of the minimal cost for a dynamically instantiated cache using different cache insertion policies (using $W L$ for the \emph{Cache on $k^{th}$ request} policies) to the cost lower bound, as obtained from numerically solving the optimization models of Section~\ref{optimizationmodel}, as a function of the cost parameter $b$, the hit rate constraint $H_{\min}$, and the peak request rate $\lambda_{\textrm{high}}$, respectively. \revfour{Also shown are}{As {\em baseline} comparisons, we also include} the cost ratios for \emph{Cache on $1^{st}$ request} \revfour{}{($k=1$)} and \emph{Cache on $2^{nd}$ request} \revfour{}{($k=2$)} for the baseline case of a permanently allocated \revfour{cache with hit rate $H_{\min}$.}{LRU cache with capacity $C$ chosen so as to yield a hit rate of $H_{min}$ (as calculated from our RCW analysis).} \revrev{In each figure}{In each figure,} all other parameters are set to their default values.

+Note that in these results: (1) unless $b$ is very small (in which case, it is most cost-effective to permanently allocate a small cache), $H_{\min}$ is large, or $\lambda_{\textrm{high}}$ is too small for a dynamically instantiated cache to fill, dynamic cache instantiation can yield substantial cost savings; (2) \emph{Cache on $k^{th}$ request} for $k \geq 2$ provides a better cost/performance tradeoff curve compared to \emph{Cache on $1^{st}$ request}; and (3) there is only modest room for \revthree{improvement in cost/performance}{further improvement} through use of more complex cache insertion and replacement policies.